The role of Coulomb branches in 2D gauge theory

-From here, define the multiplicative class $\Gamma_{0;V}$ for vector bundles, valued in localised equivariant $K$-theory, as in \S\ref{gamma}; near $q=1$, we then have \begin{proposition} $\Gamma_{0;V}$ conjugates the unit module of $\cN\cC_4^\circ$ into a module $\Lambda_V$ with support $\lambda_V$. \end{proposition}
+Define now the multiplicative class $\Gamma_{0;V}$ for vector bundles, valued in localised equivariant $K$-theory, as in \S\ref{gamma}; formally, near $q=1$, we then have \begin{proposition} $\Gamma_{0;V}$ conjugates the unit module of $\cN\cC_4^\circ$ into a module $\Lambda_V$ with support $\lambda_V$. \end{proposition}

 Finally, the argument used for $\cN\cC_3$ applies, after working locally on the Toda base, to give

 \begin{maintheorem} The non-commutative deformation $\cN\cC_4^\circ(G;V\oplus V^\vee)$, defined by $K_*^{G\times S^1\times R}(L_V)$, comprises those elements of $K_*^{G\times S^1\times R}(\Omega G)$ which remain regular after conjugation by ${\Gamma}_{0;V}^{-1}$. \end{maintheorem}